 5. How can I guarantee I can ski?

 To guarantee a great ski season, we recommend purchasing a 2020/21 Sunshine Season Pass, and to practice good hygiene and social distancing while at Sunshine.
 Be the reason we have a great ski and snowboard season and follow Dr. Hinshaw’s advice – stay home if you’re sick, wash your hands frequently, and practice social distancing.

-Face coverings and social distancing is required where people congregate outdoors; for example, lift lines, bus stops, and outside ticket windows.
+Face coverings and social distancing are required where people congregate outdoors; for example, lifts, lift lines, bus stops, and outside ticket windows.

 This year, we are prohibiting guests from bringing their bags into the lodges unless they are using our limited number of day lockers in the lower level of the Bourgeau Lodge or the lower level of the Old Sunshine Lodge.
 We encourage you to get ready at your vehicle and leave your bag in the car or stash your bag outside.
-We are providing new (unsecured) outdoor shelving on the decks at Goat’s Eye Lodge and the Centennial Lodge in the Village.
+We are providing new (unsecured) outdoor shelving on the decks at Goat’s Eye Lodge, the new sprung tents, the Old Gondola Sliver, and the Centennial Lodge in the Village.
 This year, the operating protocols required for everyone’s health and safety do not allow bags to be left randomly inside lodges.
 Plan to use your vehicle as your locker.